Entropy of Bernoulli convolutions and uniform exponential growth for linear groups: Proof of Theorem and Proposition

 This has the following immediate corollary. \begin{corollary} We have

 for all $a>1$, where

 \end{corollary}

-The constant $c$ can be numerically estimated by calculating $\Phi_{\nu_0}(a)$ for $a$ running through a sufficiently dense arithmetic progression and using the monotonicity of $\Phi_{\nu_0}$ to estimate it in the intervals between the point of the progression.
+The constant $c$ can be numerically estimated by calculating $\Phi_{\nu_0}(a)$ for $a$ running through a sufficiently dense arithmetic progression and using the monotonicity of $\Phi_{\nu_0}$ to estimate it in the intervals between the points of the progression.
 Our numerical calculations show $c\ge0.44$ for the case $\nu_0=(\d_{-1}+\d_{1})/2$ that is relevant for Bernoulli convolutions.
+In these calculations, we estimated $\Phi_{\nu_0}(a)$ for $a$ running between $1.4$ and $2$ in increments of $0.01$.
+We used the lower bound

-According to these calculations the function $\Phi_{\nu_0}(a)/\log(a)$ appears to be monotone decreasing, hence the minimum is probably attained for $a=2$.
+setting $t=1.19$.
+This value was selected to optimize the lower bound at $a=2$.
+The calculations used MATLAB's built-in routines for numerical evaluation of integrals, which do not provide error estimates, therefore these calculations are not rigorous.
+According to our calculations the function $\Phi_{\nu_0}(a)/\log(a)$ appears to be monotone decreasing, hence the minimum is probably attained for $a=2$.

 We note that for each $\e>0$, it is possible to choose the measure $\nu_0$ in such a way that the constant \eqref{eq:c-const} is at least $1-\e$.
 Indeed, a simple calculation shows that $\Phi_{\nu}(a)=\log a$, for each $a>1$ if $\nu$ is a Gaussian measure.
 Hence, one can take for $\nu_0$ a measure supported on the rationals that suitably approximates a Gaussian measure and find that $c$ is as close to $1$ as desired.